bluz71/bluz71.github.io/_posts/2017-06-09-the-treats-of-neovim.md

 back to Vim with the results.

 Neovim has no such flashing since it invokes such system commands in the background and uses pipes to connect results back to the edit session.
-The lack of the terminal flash simply looks and feels better.

 *Control-q* mapping